derekmerck/DIANA/GUIDMint/README.md

 ## Overview

-Python library and Flask app to generate 1-way hashes for globally consistent identifiers in study anonymization.
+Python library and Flask REST api to generate 1-way hashes for study ids, pseudonyms, and approximate-birth-date for globally consistent identifiers in study anonymization.

-A reference web implementation of the most recent master branch is available at <http://get-a-guid.xn--zm-mka.biz.biz/info>.
+A reference web implementation of the most recent master branch is available at <http://get-a-guid.xn--zm-mka.biz.biz>.

-It is intended to be used as an adjunct with an automatic anonymization framework like [XNAT's](http://www.xnat.org) [DicomEdit](http://nrg.wustl.edu/software/dicomedit/).
-A reference anonymization script using `get-a-guid` is available here: <https://gist.github.com/derekmerck/5d4f40a7b952525a09c4>.

 ## Dependencies